Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 In June 1974 he applied for parole and was denied.
 He then requested an official review of the length of his sentence as his time in jail was a complicated mesh of various sentences spanning years.
 Some allowed for time to be served concurrently, some not.
 Leishman struck gold a second time when the Parole Board ruled that, indeed, his sentence had been improperly pieced together and that he was to be released immediately !
 The ruling sparked a review of hundreds of similar sentences around the country.

-In 1977 Ken moved to Red Lake with his wife and two of their children to take a job as a pilot and opened a tourist shop.
-He was well liked by community members and even served as chair of the local Chamber of Commerce.
+In 1977, Ken moved to Red Lake with his wife and two of their children to take a job as a pilot and opened a tourist shop.
+He enjoyed huge popularity, serving as a deputy mayor and even as head of the local chamber of commerce.
+He was often interviewed and would joke around.

-Leishman owned an Aeronca single-engine airplane and barnstormed farm to farm, town to town, hawking cookware to housewives and selling 15-minute plane rides.
+In one interview, he described himself as under qualified and overambitious when describing his criminal exploits.

+Many of these interviews can be seen and heard on the internet, and when I watch him I just can’t help liking the guy.

 On December 14, 1979, Leishman was performing a medivac flight out of Red Lake when his plane disappeared in Northern Ontario.
 The following spring a Canadian Forces search flight found the wreckage.
 The bodies of the patient and medical assistant aboard were positively identified but all they could find of Leishman was his wallet and some scraps of clothing.